Nsemihozer/clean-code-typescript/README.md

 ## Nesneler ve Veri Yapıları

-### Use getters and setters
+### Getter ve setter metotlarını kullanın

-TypeScript supports getter/setter syntax.
+TypeScript getter/setter kullanımını destekler.
+Nesnenin verisini getters ve setters
 Using getters and setters to access data from objects that encapsulate behavior could be better than simply looking for a property on an object.
 "Why?" you might ask.
 Well, here's a list of reasons: